marmelab/react-admin/examples/simple/README.md

-# React-admin tutorial
+# React-admin simple

-This is the application built while following the tutorial.
+This is the application we use for our end to end tests.

 ## How to run